swcarpentry/git-novice/_episodes/05-history.md

 > How can you narrow down the search?
 >
 > Recall that the `git diff` command allow us to explore one specific file,
 > e.g. `git diff mars.txt`.
-We can apply the similar idea here.
+We can apply a similar idea here.
 >
 > ~~~
 > $ git log mars.txt